MicrosoftDocs/biztalk-docs/biztalk/core/advanced-information-about-backup-and-restore1.md

 ---
 description: "Learn how to find advanced information and details of the backup and restore processes of BizTalk Server."
-title: "Advanced Information About Backup and Restore1 | Microsoft Docs" ms.custom: ""
+title: "Advanced Information About Backup and Restore1" ms.custom: ""
 ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "backing up"
-  - "restoring"
-ms.assetid: d1ec7820-80cb-489d-a091-74c5d881da6a
-caps.latest.revision: 7
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Advanced Information About Backup and Restore Processes